47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 ## Publish using GitHub4s

-With this method, we don't need to generate any ssh keys or encrypt any files.
+With this method, you don't need to generate any ssh keys or encrypt any files.
 We'll use the GitHub API for publishing the site.
 The steps are:

 **1- Create a token for your project**

 You need to create a GitHub token with `repo` scope.
-You can create it in the [GitHub settings](https://github.com/settings/tokens/new?scopes=repo&description=sbt-microsites).
+You can create it in the [GitHub settings](https://github.com/settings/tokens/new?scopes=repo&description=sbt-microsites) page.

 Copy the token in a safe place, we'll send the token through an environment variable.

-**2- Configure your build**
+**2- Configure your project build**

-You need to set these properties:
+You need to set these two properties:

 ```
 micrositePushSiteWith := GitHub4s